Perfect hand quilting without pain is possible.

 Always remove the hoop when not in use.

+There are a variety of ways to mark your quilting design onto your quilt.
 If you are using a pattern like a heart, scroll or flower you will need to trace this onto you quilt before basting.
 Use a sharp lead pencil or washable marker.

+Stencils can be purchased for this or you can trace a drawn pattern using a light box.
 I prefer to free hand quilt or use 1/4" quilting tape. (shown in the photo above) The 1/4" allowance ensures that you do not quilt through the thickness of the seam allowance.
 It can be doubled to give a 1/2" allowance or used in a long length to form a diagonal line when cross hatching a quilt (working diagonal rows).

 Now for the big surprise...when I hand quilt I do not hold onto the needle with my fingers.
 WHAT!
 I hear you all say.